DanielJWalton/worldprint-lite/README.md

 # worldprint-lite
-The purpose of this repository is to showcase some example code that I have written for World Prints project.
+The purpose of this repository is to showcase some example code that I have written for World Print project.

 ● Implemented user authorization using role-based routing, filtering, and mapping.